Esri/arcgis-maps-sdk-java-samples/search/offline-geocode/README.md

 ## How to use the sample

 Select an address from the drop-down list to geocode the address and view the result on the map.
 Click the location you want to reverse geocode.
-Click on the pin to highlight it and then click and and drag on the map to get real-time geocoding.
+Click on the pin to highlight it and then move the mouse to perform reverse geocoding in real-time.

 ## How it works